leakagelib API documentation¶

 - Parameters:

-spectrum (Spectrum) – Spectrum of the data, obtainable from an IXPEData object.
+spectrum (DataSpectrum) – Spectrum of the data.
+You can create this from an IXPEData object with DataSpectrum.from_data.

 normalize (bool, optional) – If True, return normalized Stokes q and u maps.
 Default is False.